Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Blender.md

 ## Basic Material sync mode
 MeshSync looks for an active material output node and exports the BSDF connected to that.
 Colors and textures assigned to the active BSDF are exported.
 Smoothness and metallic are baked into maps required by Unity depending on the active render pipeline.
+MeshSync supports the built-in render pipeline, URP and HDRP.
 All exported textures and baked maps are saved to the Asset Dir set on the MeshSyncServer.

 The following is a list of supported nodes and how they are handled.